Pramod-Devireddy/go_design_patterns/README.md

 16. **State pattern:** This pattern enables an object to alter its behavior when its internal state changes.

 17. **Strategy pattern:** This pattern enables you to select an algorithm at runtime by encapsulating each algorithm as an object.

+18. **Visitor pattern:** This pattern separates an algorithm from an object structure by moving the algorithm to a separate class.
+This enables you to add new operations to existing object structures without changing the structures themselves.